Saria995/Object-Oriented-Programming-Logo-Maker/README.md

 ## Installation Process
 1. Clone the Repository
 2. Open integrated terminal on index.js
-* Make sure you have the following installed:
+Note: Make sure you have the following installed:
     - NodeJS
     - Jest
     - Inquirer.js
 3. Enter "node index.js" in the terminal
 4. You will be presented with 3 prompts, input your answers in the terminal
 5. Once prompts have been completed successfully, then a message will say the logo has been generated successfully
 6. A SVG file named logo.svg will be created
     - You may rename the SVG File
     - To view the Logo, copy the code into a text editor and save as .svg or drag and drop in your browser URL

 ## User Story